Logo

 Key Considerations

-• Each dashboard can display a maximum of 25 components, out of which up to 20 can be Report Charts.
+• Each dashboard can display up to 25 components, with a maximum of 20 Report Charts.

 • The same report can be used for one or multiple widgets.

-• You can add up to five Dashboard filters, each filter including a maximum of 50 values.
+• You can add up to five Dashboard filters, each supporting up to 50 values.

-• Dashboards also support automatic refresh and email.
-We can schedule it on a daily, weekly, and monthly basis.
+• Dashboards also support automatic refresh and email scheduling on a daily, weekly, or monthly basis.

-• Dynamic Dashboards are limited to a maximum of ten, five, or three per org based on the edition.
-Additional ones can be purchased if needed.
+• Dynamic Dashboards are limited to ten, five, or three per organisation, depending on the edition.
+Additional dashboards can be purchased if needed.